ashwu11/slap-jack-mania/README.md

 # Slap Jack Mania ♠️❤️♣️♦️
-### A multiplayer reaction game based on the card game, Slap Jack
+### A multiplayer reaction game based on the card game Slap Jack

 A fully shuffled deck of cards is split evenly among up to four players, who take turns revealing their cards while counting from Ace to King.